-Being a successful solo artist and part of a thriving band with The Bad Jones just isn't enough for this dedicated talent.
-Tommy is also a full time member of the legendary San Francisco band that launched before he was born, Big Brother And The Holding Company.
+Being a successful solo artist and part of a thriving band with The Bad Jones wasn’t enough for Odetto’s dedication.
+He was also a recurring member of the legendary San Francisco band that launched long before he was born, Big Brother And The Holding Company.
 Big Brother started as Janis Joplin’s supporting band in the late 60’s.
-Tommy was asked to join in 2015 after the unfortunate passing of original guitarist, Sam Andrew.
-Founding drummer Dave Getz, asked Tommy to join the band after hearing Tommy play in downtown Fairfax.
+After the unfortunate passing of original guitarist, Sam Andrew in 2015; founding drummer Dave Getz, asked Tommy to join the band after hearing him play in downtown Fairfax.

-In the Summer of 2015, Tommy recorded his debut EP as a solo artist.
-"Euphoria" was recorded in Seattle, Washington and produced by Brett Eliason (Mad Season, Pearl Jam, Heart).
+In the Summer of 2015, Tommy recorded his debut as a solo artist.
+The two-song EP, Euphoria, was recorded in Seattle, Washington and produced by Brett Eliason (Mad Season, Pearl Jam, Heart).

 Since going solo, Tommy has headlined The Roxy’s after-party for the unveiling of the Lemmy Kilmister (Mötorhead) tribute statue at the historic Rainbow Bar & Grill.
 He has also opened for Tommy Castro, The Shams, The Stone Foxes, Coco Montoya, Walter Trout and Chevy Metal.
 At the end of 2017, Odetto and his band spent a week in the studio writing and recording his most complex music to date.